Protestantism in Germany: Literature

 In the years after the Reformation, Luther and his followers utilised the printing press to spread their ideas.
 The printing press enabled the dispersion of Protestant literature throughout greater Germany.
 In order to curb this dispersion, the 16th-century Council of Trent compiled an Index of Prohibited Books in 1559, which included the works of Protestant theologians and those who desired reform within the Church.
 This act reduced the ability for Protestant material to spread throughout Germany.
 One of the pioneers of Protestant literature was Phillip Melanchthon, who organised and consolidated the Lutheran movement in Germany in the early 16th century.
 His work Loci communes began the publication of Protestant dogmatics.
 He worked extensively to reform the German education system, local schooling and national universities.

 Wider culture and theology

 The Protestant church has influenced changes in wider culture in Germany, contributing to the debate around bioethics and stem cell research.
 The Protestant leadership in Germany is divided on the issue of stem cell research; however, those opposing liberalising laws have characterised it as a threat to the sanctity of human life.
-Within the German Democratic Republic, the Federation of Evangelical Churches, formed in June 1969 and lasting until April 1991, was where questions of morality were determined.
+Within the German Democratic Republic, the Federation of Protestant Churches, formed in June 1969 and lasting until April 1991, was where questions of morality were determined.